wp-plugins/n3rdskwat-mp3player/readme.txt

 * Changed the style for the mp3player to position: fixed which keeps it from shaking all over when scrolled

 == Upgrade Notice ==

+= 1.1.13 =
+Fixing a bug for blogs that are hosted on servers with more blogs on them.
+The code now only searches in the current blog directory-pool and no longer search all sites on the server.

 = 1.1.11 =
 Added Nextgen-Gallery to the supported plugins list